How to get the most from Customer Thermometer

 Check out how Vanarama does it:

 6) Celebrate success, train and coach issues

 Some customers have told us they video or photograph these celebrations for publication on intranets or social media.
-You could allow staff to have a number of stars after their name, (like eBay) for the number of gold stars they are given by customers.
 Do what’s right for your company, and brand.

 When negative feedback is received, it’s an opportunity to use the feedback for coaching and improvement.
 Capture comments associated with negative ratings and feed these learnings into your training programs and staff handbooks.